9th Creation

-9th Creation was a 1970s R&B, funk band who had chart hits with "Why Not Today" and "Lets Dance".
+9th Creation was a 1970s R&B, funk band who had chart hits with "Why Not Today" and "Let's Dance".
 Other songs, such as "Falling in Love" made the charts.
 They recorded for a variety of labels including PYE/ATV, Prelude and Hilltak etc..

 Background

 The group's origins go back to Stockton, California when they started out as the Soul Struts.
 They were formed by bass guitarist A.D.
 Burrise in 1970.
 In 1971, his brother J.D Burris came on board.
 At 6'4" tall, he was an imposing frontman.
 According to the FUNKMYSOUL.GR website, they had a hit with their first record, "Still Your Friend" which got into the Billboard top 25.
 They had more success with "Falling In Love" which made the Billboard r&b top 10.
 They also did well with "Let's Dance".

 After appearing on Soul Train in 1975, they did a tour North America and Japan on a few occasions.
 They also bill with James Brown, Con Funk Shun, The Main Ingredient, The Sylvers, Irma Thomas and The Whispers.

 They are #40 on the Bygonely "Drugs, Nudes, Letters, And Weird Things: Vinyl Collector Reveals Secret Stuff That People Hide Inside Vinyl Sleeves" list for weird things found inside record covers.
 A cardboard cutout record and an article, both about the Assassination of John F. Kennedy were found inside their Falling In Love record sleeve.